julianfbeck/vitomuci-cli/README.md

 # VITOMUCI [![npm version](https://badge.fury.io/js/vitomuci.svg)](https://badge.fury.io/js/vitomuci) [![Build Status](https://travis-ci.org/jufabeck2202/vitomuci.svg?branch=master)](https://travis-ci.org/jufabeck2202/vitomuci)
 ![](https://raw.githubusercontent.com/jufabeck2202/vitomuci/master/picture.png)

-**Vitomuci** is a video to mp3 converter that splits the video file into small audio files and combines them into one album with a generated cover.
+**Vitomuci** is a video to mp3 converter that splits the video file into small audio clips and combines them into one album with a generated cover.
 It is also possible to download videos and playlists directly and split them into clips.
-It is inspired by the [sub2srs](http://subs2srs.sourceforge.net/#extract_audio) extract Audio from Media Tool from sub2srs.
+It is inspired by the [sub2srs](http://subs2srs.sourceforge.net/#extract_audio) extract Audio from Media Tool.
 ## Installation
 Install **Vitomuci** globally